-Refinancing can be an opportunity to lower your monthly payments, pay off your loan quicker, reduce your overall interest expense or even get cash out.
+Refinancing can be an opportunity to lower your monthly payments, pay off your loan quicker, reduce your overall interest expense, or even get cash out.
 But be sure to weigh the costs and benefits first.

-Similar to when you first purchased your home, refinancing your mortgage comes with fees and closing costs that could add up to 1% or more of the new loan.
+Like when you first purchased your home, refinancing your mortgage comes with fees and closing costs that could add up to 1% or more of the new loan.
 Determining your break-even point—when your monthly savings will cover the cost of refinancing—can help you decide if it’s worth it.
 Find out more about your different loan options here.

 Find your breakeven point.

-To calculate your breakeven point based upon monthly payment savings, estimate your savings based on your new monthly payment after the refinance.
+To calculate your breakeven point based on monthly payment savings, estimate your savings based on your new monthly payment after the refinance.
 Then divide the fees and costs of the refinance by your estimated monthly savings.
 Here’s an example:

 Cost to refinance: $1,800